robinmetral/dotfiles/README.md

 ## Thanks

-This repo was insitially based on [Victoria Drake's dotfiles](https://github.com/victoriadrake/dotfiles).
+This repo was initially based on [Victoria Drake's dotfiles](https://github.com/victoriadrake/dotfiles).